JohnF17/heart_overlay/README.md

 ## Features 🤩

-- Displays a heart-shaped icon overlaid on top of eachother when tapped in quick succession while shrinking and fading at the same time just like social media apps.💖
+- Displays a heart-shaped icon overlaid on top of eachother when tapped in quick succession while shrinking and fading at the same time just like social media apps (i.e Tik tok, Instagram).💖
 - The displayed icon can be styled however you like.🤗
 - The overlay background can be customized however you like.✏️